ruizhengu/ICST-2025-Assignment-Projects/study/test-gen_prompt.md

-**[source code, signatures, documentaion]** The task is to generate a JUnit4 test suite for the given class.
+**[source code, signatures, documentation]** The task is to generate a JUnit4 test suite for the given class.

 ```
 public class Class01 {